 - Suspension or expulsion.
 In severe cases, a student may be suspended or expelled.
 With such a recommendation, the Provost of the College is the consulting officer.

-Appeals: All decisions made by the CAI are subject to appeal.
-Intent to appeal must be filed in writing with the Office of Academic Affairs no later than one week after the Committee’s decision.
-The Provost will decide if there are sufficient grounds for appeal, and, if such grounds are found, the Provost will forward the case to the Committee on Academic Appeals, whose decision is final.
+If you choose to make an appeal, you must submit a letter explaining your reason for the appeal to the Provost by email within seven days of the Committee's decision. the Provost will determine whether there are sufficient grounds for appeal, and, if such grounds are found, forward the case to the Committee on Academic Appeals.
+Decisions by the Committee on Academic Appeals are final.
 The Appeals process should be completed within four weeks of filing, exclusive of breaks in the academic year.